itsluckysharma01/Heart_Disease_Prediction-Algorithm_Comparison-SVM-KNN/README.md

 ## 🎯 Project Overview

-This project implements and compares two powerful machine learning algorithms for heart disease prediction:
+This project implements and compares two powerful machine learning algorithms for heart disease prediction with a beautiful, interactive web interface:

 ### 🔬 **What We Do:**